 My wife and I are both Google Lens users.
 We find it extremely useful.
 Take some time to explore it and its capabilities.
 I believe you’ll find that it actually is one of the most useful apps you can install on your phone.

+You can also change the default search engine in the Chrome browser.
 You’ll find more about search engines here.